COVID Postdoctoral Fellow

-The position comes with a one year hire commitment, and further extension is dependent on funding availability and performance.
-This can be a remote position, and sponsorship is available as long as the applicant is currently in the United States.
+Stipend and time period: Post-doctoral fellow stipends range from $60,000-$85,000, depending on the number of years of post-PhD experience.
+With an expected hire date of Summer 2023, the 12-month position comes with a one year hire commitment, and further extension, depending on funding availability and performance.
+This can be a remote position, and visa sponsorship is available as long as the applicant currently resides in the United States.
+Interested candidates should apply with a cover letter and resume.

 - PhD in epidemiology, with a preferred focus on infectious diseases or mental health and epidemiological and biostatistical methods